PipeItToDevNull/PipeItToDevNull.github.io/_posts/ad-backups-powershell.md

   - powershell
   - active_directory
 ---
-The vast majority of sources I checked while trying to re-work our existing backups use the same basic script that invoke `wbadmin.exe` to initiate an image of the server, if it works so well I guess we won't be reinventing the wheel
+The vast majority of sources I checked while trying to re-work our existing backups use the same basic script that invoke `wbadmin.exe` to initiate an image of the server, but that isn't powershell and just won't do.

 ## Code
 ```Powershell